EricRohlfs/blog/docs/disconnectedCallback_and_removeEvents.md

 # Cleaning up events in disconnectedCallback

+Older article, still good but see [Cleaning up events on disconnectedCallback](cleaningUpEvents.md)

 ## Backstory
 In my first major native web components project was not a SPA.
 It was mainly forms with a shared header, footer, modals, etc.
 If I had a memory leak, no big deal, even if a user failed at filling out a form 50 different times, it would not 'leak' enough to matter.